DoRightThingWill/DataStructureByJava/readme.md

     - dynamic array, resize the capacity, add\delete O(n)
     - loop array, index % length, add\delete, O(1)
     - sparse array
+    - `ArrayList` in java is an arrayBased list (not a linked list).
+      - static array, capacity can not be automatically changed.
+      - static array, can store, generic data type, + objects;
+      - `ArrayList` automatically resize, and can only store objects.
   - linked list
     - singly linked list
+      - linked list has one or two pointers, like next , prev.
+They are also nodes
+      - to initiate the linked list, we could assign value (node) to next, or prev;
+      - or assign them as null, like `next=null`
+      - or simply leave there, do not touch, they will be automatically assigned null;
+      - but not, use `next = new Node()`, which will lead to infinite iteration.
     - doubly linked list
   - stack
     - implemented by array